-Minimum Performance Standards Reference E1.1 Redevelopment Energy Audit: Redevelopment shall perform an energy audit of existing conditions and incorporate recommendations into the project design.
-Guidance on audit components can be found in a technical bulletin to be developed.
-Technical Bulletin 09-002 E1.2 Current ENERGY STAR® Certification: Nonresidential development and redevelopment shall receive current ENERGY STAR® certification.
-E1.3 ANSI/LEED Standards: Nonresidential development and redevelopment shall comply with current ANSI/ASHRAE/IESNA Standard 90.1-2004, Section 5.4 - Insulation, Fenestration, and Doors or current prerequisite LEED-certified standard, or successor standards designated by the Commission.
-E1.4 Multi-family Projects: All multi-family residential projects (townhouses, condominiums, apartments) shall be designed, certified, and constructed according to current ENERGY STAR® National Attached Builder Option Package specifications.
-E1.5 Zero CFC-based Refrigerants: Development and redevelopment shall use zero chlorofluorocarbons (CFC)-based refrigerants in new heating, ventilation, air conditioning, and refrigeration (HVAC&R) systems and utilize fire suppression systems that contain zero CFCs, HCFCs, or Halons.
-Redevelopment shall complete a comprehensive CFC phase-out conversion.
-E1.6 On-site Renewable Energy Generation: Except for mixed-use projects located in designated Economic Centers as identified on the Regional Land Use Vision Map, development and redevelopment involving net new development shall provide a minimum of 10 percent of a building's electrical demand through on-site renewable energy generation.
-In the case of redevelopment, the 10-percent calculation shall be based solely on the gross Regional Land Use Vision Map floor area of the additional new development in excess of 10,000 square feet.
+E1.3 ANSI/LEED Standards: Nonresidential development and redevelopment shall comply with current ANSI/ ASHRAE/IESNA Standard 90.1-2007, Section 5.4 - Insulation, Fenestration, and Doors or current prerequisite LEED-certified standard, or successor standards designated by the Commission.

+E1.4 Multi-family Projects: All multi-family residential projects (townhouses, condominiums, apartments) shall be designed according to current ENERGY STAR® National Attached Builder Option Package specifications.

+On-site Renewable Energy Generation: Except for mixed-use projects located in designated Economic Centers as identified on the Regional Land Use Vision Map, non-residential commercial development and redevelopment involving net new construction shall provide a minimum of 10 percent of a building's projected annual electrical demand (kWh) through on-site renewable energy generation.
+In the case of redevelopment, the 10-percent calculation shall be based solely on the gross floor area of the additional new development in excess of 10,000 square feet.
 EPA average energy-intensity levels by building type and square feet are used as a baseline to calculate the 10-percent energy demand.
-In addition, and applicants may provide an energy model to determine annual site-demand input for their project.
-Guidance on (continued on next page) Technical Bulletin 09-002
+In addition, applicants may provide an energy model to determine annual site-demand input for their project.
+Guidance on calculating energy demand can be found in Technical Bulletin 09-002, as amended.
+The Commission may waive this requirement if: